 LTE-Advanced

 The LTE platform was designed to evolve to support faster and more advanced networks.
-The design goal for LTE-A is to enable cellular networks to support speeds up to 100Mbps for mobile users, and up to 1Gbps for stationary users.
+The design goal for LTE-A was to enable cellular networks to support speeds up to 100Mbps for mobile users, and up to 1Gbps for stationary users.

 -